 Undoubtedly the first thing that foreigners notice in Belgrade is the beauty of its people Given the Balkan historical role as a traditional meeting place between the West and the East, it’s not a surprise that locals combine the best of both worlds.
 People also take their looks seriously here.
 The good news for female visitors is that most Belgrade guys regularly exercise and take active part in fitness, weight lifting, or some other kind of physical training.
 On the other hand, Belgrade girls also work out regularly and invest a lot of money into their look – buying quality cosmetics, visiting beauty salons daily, and wearing elegant yet tight-fitting sexy clothes that show off their beautiful bodies.

 Finally, one of the greatest perks of Belgrade for foreign visitors is that you can be a VIP guest at top clubs for a relatively small amount of money.
 We’ll give you an example.
 If you reserve a VIP table, you are expected to spend €250 or more that evening.
-What it means is that you and your four buddies can spend €50 each and enjoy having a big, comfortable VIP table with a great view of the whole club, while drinking bottles of your favorite alcoholic drinks.
+What it means is that you and your four buddies can spend €50 each and enjoy having a big, comfortable VIP table in the heart of the party, while drinking bottles of your favorite alcoholic drinks.